JPIAMRTRIUMPH/MicrobialGenomics/_episodes/75_visualizing_genomic_regions.md

 ## Webbased use of Clinker

 Download the zip file with extracted regions here: [regions.zip](https://jpiamrtriumph.github.io/MicrobialGenomics/files/regions.zip)
-Unzip the extracted regions file to a folder
+Unzip the extracted regions file to a folder called "regions"

-Visit the website [https://cagecat.bioinformatics.nl/](https://cagecat.bioinformatics.nl/) and press start at the "cblaster" button
+Visit the website [https://cagecat.bioinformatics.nl/](https://cagecat.bioinformatics.nl/) and press the "Start" button at the Clinker section.

-Fill in the details.
-Use NR for all proteins as annotation source, Refseq for only complete reference genomes, Swissprot for the manuallly curated Swissprot database.
-NR will be slow and might have false annotations.
-Refseq is faster.
-With Swissprot the annotations will be very precise but not alle proteins are in Swissprot.
-Press Query file and selected the unzipped .fasta files in the folder that contains the genetic regions you are interested in.
-Each region should be one file.

-RUn Clinker.
-Press start.
+Click on Genome Files and the navigate to the unzipped "regions" folder.
+Select all gbk files by pressing Shift and selecting all files.
+Press Open and then press the Submit button.

 ## Manual commandline use of Clinker